 Read a piece on Lit Hub about poetry prescriptions in hospital waiting rooms.

-Poetry at Sinai Health and Beyond
+Poetry in Hospitals: Toronto’s Sinai Health and Beyond

 I use poetry as a way to engage people creatively, playfully, and consciously with their lives.